Intune enrollment methods for Windows devices

 - Azure Active Directory (Azure AD) Join - Joins the device with Azure Active Directory and enables users to sign in to Windows with their Azure AD credentials.
 If Auto Enrollment is enabled, the device is automatically enrolled in Intune.
 The benefit of auto enrollment is a single-step process for the user.
 Otherwise, they'll have to enroll separately through MDM only enrollment and reenter their credentials.
 Users enroll this way either during initial Windows OOBE or from Settings.
 The device is marked as a corporate owned device in Intune.

 - Autopilot - Automates Azure AD Join and enrolls new corporate-owned devices into Intune.
 This method simplifies the out-of-box experience and removes the need to apply custom operating system images onto the devices.
 When admins use Intune to manage Autopilot devices, they can manage policies, profiles, apps, and more after they're enrolled.
-There are four types of Autopilot deployment: Self Deploying Mode (for kiosks, digital signage, or a shared device), User Driven Mode (for traditional users), White Glove enables partners or IT staff to pre-provision a Windows 10 PC so that it is fully configured and business-ready and Autopilot for existing devices enables you to easily deploy the latest version of Windows 10 to your existing devices.
+There are four types of Autopilot deployment: Self Deploying Mode (for kiosks, digital signage, or a shared device), User Driven Mode (for traditional users), Windows Autopilot for pre-provisioned deployment enables partners or IT staff to pre-provision a Windows 10 PC so that it is fully configured and business-ready and Autopilot for existing devices enables you to easily deploy the latest version of Windows 10 to your existing devices.

 Administrator-based enrollment in Intune